 Bayo was such a delight to shoot.
-After rescheduling our shoot multiple times we finally met up on a grey morning in Volunteer Park.
+After rescheduling multiple times we finally met up on a grey morning in Volunteer Park.
 Bayo’s love for uniqlo was apparently, but it was amazing to see how he came into himself in his second outfit.
 We had a blast talking and posing, and hope you have just as much fun reading through his interview :)

 Tell us a little about you.

 I’m a Nigerian that moved to the United States in 2000.
 This is where I discovered Windows 98 and decided I wanted to work for the company that made it (Microsoft).
 I thought Microsoft made the whole computer E2E: the OS, the hardware, and the whole internet.
 This false assumption is what drove me find a way to join the company.

 While at MIT, I learned about the Explorer program at Microsoft.
 I got to intern at Microsoft 2x, and now I am a Program Manager on the Windows Experience team.